Lumberjack Pierre: World Tag Team Championship

 On June 26, 1978, the Yukon Lumberjacks defeated Dino Bravo and Dominic DeNucci to win the WWF Tag Team Championship which was the only title of Pierre and they held the titles briefly.
 On November 21, they lost the titles to Tony Garea and Larry Zbyszko.
 Pierre would fight singles matches as an enhancement talent later on before he left the WWWF in early 1979.

-Later Career (1979-1983)
+Later career (1979–1983)

-Lafleur came back to Québec for Varousac until a real shoot fight with Raymond Rougeau and left the territory for Portland.
+He came back to Québec for Varousac until a real shoot fight with Raymond Rougeau and left the territory for Portland.

 He retired from wrestling in 1983.